Bedrock-OSS/bedrock-wiki/docs/documentation/materials.md

 ### Alpha

-Enables transparency, usage of the alpha channel of textures.
+Enables analogue translucency, usage of the alpha channel of textures.

 ### Emissive